C191068/JS_DOM/README.md

 most of the node in the above diagram have praent child relationship <br>

-the topmost node is the document node here <br>
+the topmost node is the document node here and is the root node of the DOM tree <br>